gusibis/credit-risk-classification/README.md

         </ul>
     <h3>Results</h3>
     <h4>Machine Learning Model 1:</h4>
         * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
+    <h4>Machine Learning Model 2:</h4>
         * Description of Model 2 Accuracy, Precision, and Recall scores.
     <h3>Summary</h3>
         Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
         * Which one seems to perform best?
 How do you know it performs best?
         * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
 </div>